Ahmad-2785/Dosage_cpu/assembler/readme.md

     #### hex: Opcode-rs-rt-imd

-**NOTICE:** if you want use your own file for input at first create `inputfile.txt` file and enter your command line by line.
+**NOTICE:** if you want use your own assembly file for input at first create `inputfile.asm` file locate it in assembly folder and run the assembler